martinth/require-java-properties/README.md

 key=12
 key.with.dots=foobar
 ```
-Will result in this JSON object:
+Will result in this JavaScript object:
 ```js
 {
     "key": 12,